 - assessing the going rate for that make and model of car.

-If you and the insurer cannot agree on the amount to be paid, you can take your complaint to the general dispute resolution scheme, the Financial Ombudsman Service (FOS).
+If you and the insurer cannot agree on the amount to be paid, you can take your complaint to the general dispute resolution scheme, the Australian Financial Complaints Authority (AFCA).

 For more information about insurance, contact the Australian Securities and Investments Commission (ASIC).